paulinho-16/MEIC-DS/wiki/sprint_log.md

 * Setup of a Docker environment.
 * Definition of a Github workflow.
 * Definition of mockups of the layouts we were required.
-* Generation of mock database that could support the genetic algorithm needs to execute it's job.
+* Generation of mock database that could support the genetic algorithm needs to execute its job.
 * Generation of the first mock data elements.
 * Execution of the first metric in the genetic algorithm: weight.